Commercial HVAC Maintenance Programs: North Texas Preventive Care Guide

 Q: Should I choose a full-service contract or time-and-materials arrangement?
 A: Full-service contracts provide cost predictability and performance guarantees, while T&M offers flexibility but variable costs.
 Choose based on your risk tolerance and budget preferences.

 Q: How often should commercial HVAC systems receive maintenance?
-A: Monthly inspections, quarterly service, and annual comprehensive maintenance are standard, with more frequent service for critical applications or harsh conditions.
+A: Monthly inspections, quarterly service, and annual complete maintenance are standard, with more frequent service for critical applications or harsh conditions.

 Q: What maintenance tasks can building staff perform vs. professional service?
 A: Building staff can handle filter changes, basic cleaning, and visual inspections, while professional service is required for refrigerant work, electrical service, and complex diagnostics.